-\subsection{Proof for Theorem 1}
+\section{Proof for Theorem 1}

 We note that the simulator can produce a perfect simulation as follows: it runs the malicious users on their true inputs, and all other users on random bitstrings, and then outputs the simulated view of the users in ${Adv}$.
 This is because the combined view of the users in ${Adv}$ does not depend on the inputs of the users who are not in ${Adv}$.
-In particular, from the User aggregation component, we obtain a PPT simulator that can simulates the view of honest users.
+In particular, from the User aggregation component, we obtain a PPT simulator that can simulate the view of honest users.
 Next, from the Zero-knowledge proof component, we can build a simulator upon dummy input (since it does not have access to the prover) such that the output of $SIM$ is computationally indistinguishable from the output $Adv$.

-\subsection{Proof for Theorem 3}
+\section{Proof for Theorem 3}

-By pruning the neuron with the lowest average activation in each iteration, the defense mechanism, in fact, operates in 3 phases \cite{liu2018fine}:
+By pruning the neuron with the lowest average activation in each iteration, the defense mechanism, in fact, comprises 3 phases of pruning neurons \cite{liu2018fine}:

-\begin{enumerate} \item The neurons pruned in the first phase have no impact on either the clean set accuracy or the backdoor attack success. \item The next phase prunes neurons that are activated by the backdoor but not by clean inputs, thus reducing the backdoor attack success without compromising classification accuracy \item The final phase begins to prune neurons that are activated by clean inputs, causing a drop in classification accuracy. \end{enumerate}
+\begin{enumerate} \item In the first phase, the pruned neurons do not affect the model accuracy or the attack success rate of the backdoor. \item In the second phase, it prunes neurons that are activated by the backdoor but not by clean inputs.
+At this time, the success rate of the backdoor attack is reduced while the model accuracy is maintained. \item The third phase prunes neurons that are activated by clean inputs, thereby reducing the model accuracy. \end{enumerate}

-Hence, as we are pruning the neuron with minimum average activation, the accuracy only drops if the backdoored neurons no longer exist according to the pruning defense.
+Hence, as we are pruning the neuron with minimum average activation in Algorithm \ref{algo:backdoor}, the accuracy only drops if the backdoored neurons no longer exist according to the pruning defense.

-\subsection{Proof for Theorem 4}
+\section{Proof for Theorem 4}

-\textbf{Completeness:} Since $x = x_1 + x_2 + x_3$ and $\Pi_f$ is perfectly correct, the views $v_1, v_2, v_3$ always output the commitment of $x$.
+\textbf{Completeness:} Since $x = x_1 + x_2 + x_3$ and $\Pi_f$ are perfectly correct, the views $v_1, v_2, v_3$ always output the commitment of $x$.
 As these views are generated by an honest execution of the protocol, they remain consistent with one another.